ibm-cloud-docs/satellite/getting-started.md

 ## Choose your infrastructure for {{site.data.keyword.satelliteshort}}
 {: #gs-start-here}

-To get started with {{site.data.keyword.satelliteshort}}, decide what type of infrastructure you want to use.
-Then, create a location by attaching hosts and creating a location control plane.
-For select cloud providers, Terraform templates automate location creation and host attachment.
-For all other environments, attach hosts manually.
-For more information about your options, see [Planning your environment for {{site.data.keyword.satelliteshort}}](/docs/satellite?topic=satellite-infrastructure-plan).
+Choose your infrastructure, create a location by attaching hosts, and set up the control plane.
+Terraform templates automate setup for select cloud providers.
+See [Planning your environment](/docs/satellite?topic=satellite-infrastructure-plan).
 {: shortdesc}

 I want to try out {{site.data.keyword.satelliteshort}}.